stepgazaille/mpb-charts/README.rst

 Brazilan pop lead sheets
 ************************
+| Brazilan pop lead sheets in Finale Writer 2014 and PDF formats.
-To download, click the "Clone or download" button at the top right corner of the screen and select "Download ZIP".
+| To download, click the "Clone or download" button at the top right corner of the screen and select "Download ZIP".

 List of songs
 =============